yasirali0/fast_correlation_attack_on_tor/README.md

 ## Acknowledgement
+We appreciate the IEEE Access reviewers for their insightful comments.

-We appreciate the authors of DeepCoFFEA for their valuable work on correlation attack on Tor.
+Additionally, we appreciate the authors of DeepCoFFEA for their valuable work on correlation attack on Tor.

 Here is the link to their GitHub Repo. https://github.com/traffic-analysis/deepcoffea